How Many Days Do You Need in Kerala? A 2 Week Itinerary (2026)

 Stroll through Jew Town and you’ll find small streets with shops selling spices, incense sticks and brightly coloured perfumed powder.
 If you tell the shop owners the name of the perfume brand you wear, they can match you with your perfect natural scented oil to take home.

-Marvel at a vibrant and colourful theatre show
+Marvel at a colourful theatre show

 A classical Indian dance form, Kathakali is an all-male Hindu performance art that dates back to the 17th century.
 Arrive early so you can see the men applying their make-up – it’s fascinating to witness their transformation.